Today, non-resident founders must thread three very different needles when looking to establish some “bank account” for their U.S. entity formation.

 Why Non-Residents Are Facing More Scrutiny

-The key challenge for non-residents is proving that their U.S. business is legitimate.
+The primary challenge for non-residents is proving the legitimacy of their U.S. business.
 Banks are being required to verify both ownership and whether the business has a real operational presence in the U.S.

 Here’s what this means for you:

-• Personal Utility Bills: Banks increasingly request a personal utility bill to match the individual’s home address with what’s on file.
+- Personal Utility Bills: Banks increasingly request a personal utility bill to verify the individual’s home address against the one on file.
 This adds an extra layer of verification.

 The Cost of Compliance for Establishing Non-Resident U.S. Bank Accounts